-To test for self-selection that leads to firms sorting themselves to the left of the cutoff, we implement the test developed by Cattaneo et al. (2020).27 Figure 4 shows in the confidence bands, at the 95% level, the results of the test.
+To test for self-selection that leads to firms sorting themselves to the left of the cutoff, we implement the test developed by Cattaneo et al. (2020).23 Figure 4 shows in the confidence bands, at the 95% level, the results of the test.
 Statistically, the mass of firms just to the left of the cutoff is similar to that just to its right.
-This is, we do not find evidence of size.
-When taking the simple mean interest rate by loan, the domestic interest rate decreased from 8.7% to 5.9% between March-July 2019 and the same period in 2020, and the foreign interest rate dropped from 4.4% to 3% during the same period.
+This is, we do not find evidence of manipulation.24